wyatt8740/neudist/README.md

 * Yes.

+* Please report bugs as you find them; pull requests are even more appreciated.

 * Not my bug, but older Firefox, Seamonkey, and Pale Moon don't like L*A*B profiles, it seems.
 So I have made XYZ cLUT + Matrix the default (`--algorithm X`).
 For the Argyll default, do `--algorithm l`.
 New firefox (tested on 89) seems to handle it alright.

-* While it works very nicely for doing calibration, profiling, and profile creation in one swoop (probably the most common use case), attempting to use it to skip some steps may not work as nicely as I would like for it to.
-This functionality is currently documented so that I might fix it some day, but if you want to do something like creating multiple profiles from a single measurement session you may be better off reading the logs to find out what arguments to pass to the Argyll CMS command line tools directly.
+* While it works very nicely for doing calibration, profiling, and profile creation in one swoop (probably the most common use case), attempting to skip some steps may not work as nicely as I would like for it to.
+That's bad mostly because if some stage of calibrating/profiling fails, you have to start over from square one or follow the rest of the script manually.

+* The aforementioned functionality is currently documented so that I might fix it some day, but if you want to do something like creating multiple profiles from a single measurement session you may be better off reading the logs to find out what arguments to pass to the Argyll CMS command line tools directly.
+I also recommend doing this as a way to gain an insight into how display calibration/profiling actually works.

+* Argyll is an extremely powerful set of programs, and what my program exposes barely scratches the surface of what it can do, even just within the realm of display calibration/profiling.

+* Unfortunately, due to how I chose to implement the script, it may be challenging for me to fully support doing smaller individual steps.
+There are also plenty of places where documentation could be improved or command line flags could be renamed/added for additional functionality.

+* Some paths are hardcoded.
+It would be wise to search through the script and see where it is mentioning paths like `/usr/` to make sure you have the files it is going to look for on your system.
+The Argyll CMS package puts most of those files in the right places on Debian and Debian derived systems, but I can't guarantee it works every time.

+* I believe that right now I am implicitly assuming anyone who is calibrating and profiling their screens is targetting SRGB.
+This is a clearly bad assumption.
+I just don't have any wide gamut screens and haven't been bugged quite enough about it to fix it.
+Please bug me if you consider it important, and it will greatly increase the odds that I will try to do something about it!